rstatsinger/contrast-java-webgoat-docker/CESetup.md

 <img src="img/CESetup7.png" width=500px />

 Click Profile on the left.
-Copy the API Key, Service Key, and User Name from the Profile page to the `./Docker/.env` file like so:
+Copy the API Key, Service Key, and User Name from the Profile page to the `./Docker/.env.template` file like so:

 ```
 CONTRAST__API__USER_NAME=<your-user-name>
 CONTRAST__API__API_KEY=<your-api-key>
 CONTRAST__API__SERVICE_KEY=<your-service-key>
 ```

+Then rename .env.template to .env

 GET SET…